 There is no doubt the interest of tourists in travelling to the Czech Republic is high.
 Yet the number of incoming tourists from abroad in the last quarter is a surprise.
 The number reached up to 1.9 million visitors, which is 13.5 percent more than in the same period of the last year.
 The last time we witnessed such an increase was 2004, as was published by the Czech Statistics Office.

 The record growth was mainly due to tourists from Russia and Germany.
-During the second quarter of 2011, up to 158,000 tourists came from Russia, which is one-half more than in the same period of the last year.
+During the second quarter of 2011, up to 158,000 tourists came from Russia, one-half more than in the same period of the last year.
 Also, the contribution of other countries was significant, such as France (21 percent), Spain (20 percent), Slovakia (11.8 percent) and Poland (9.5 percent).
-A significant growth was also in the statistics of the overall category “other Asian countries” (40 percent) which covers for instance tourists from India or Arabic countries.
+Significant growth was also in the statistics of the overall category “other Asian countries” (40 percent), which covers, for instance, tourists from India or Arabic countries.

 The increase of travellers from France was to a great extent due to the opening of new airline connections.
 According to some views, the statistics also reflect the crisis in Egypt, so instead of their favourite seaside resorts in Europe, the foreigners preferred other holidays in Europe instead.

 At the beginning of the year, Czech accommodation facilities had ca 5.8 million tourists, which is 8.8 percent more than in the same period of the previous year.
 From the beginning of the year, 11 percent more foreign tourists came than in the first half of 2010.
 The year-on-year increase of incoming tourists in the first half of the year was 6.3 percent.